Harvinlong/Earthquake-Challenge/README.md

 # Mapping Earthquake
+## Purpose of this project:
+The purpose of this project was to create an interactive earthquake map that displays earthquake data and tectonic plate data.
+This was achieved by using JavaScript, D3.js, Leaflet, Mapbox, and GeoJSON files.
+The project aimed to incorporate major earthquake data from the GeoJSON Summary Feed for M4.5+ Earthquakes for the past 7 days and add it to the existing earthquake map.

 ## Add Tectonic Plate Data
 First, I added a second layer group variable for the tectonic plate data, and added a reference to the tectonic plate data to the overlay object to incorporate the tectonic plate data into the earthquake map.